I love learning.

 When I returned from Asia I accepted teaching positions at semi-rural comprehensive high schools on California’s Central Coast, and in an evening master’s degree program in an ivory strip mall behind an IHOP .
 I continued using online tools and techniques to bring the world to my students and bring my students to the world.
 In 2009 I coined the term “Open-Source Learning” to describe a teaching philosophy that empowers students to work in partnership with their teachers and expand their networks beyond classroom walls to develop personally meaningful learning experiences that can be shared with everyone in ways that create immediate value.

 Sharing the Model

 In 2011, I began sharing my approach to teaching by introducing “The Open-Source School” as a conceptual model at the Institute for the Future in Palo Alto, CA. Since then, I’ve presented Open-Source Learning concepts and use cases at gatherings such as the MacArthur Foundation Digital Media & Learning Conference, the Connected Learning Summit at M.I.T., the Annual Conference of the Royal Geographical Society in London, the Computer Users in Education conference, The O’Reilly Open Source Conference, TEDxUCLA, and others.

 Today I am learning out loud more than ever.
 It’s exciting to see the positive impact Open-Source Learning has with my family, my students, and the people with whom I’m so fortunate to work.
 I love sharing principles, strategies, and practices that teachers, employers, families, and communities can use to create positive change and achieve value through learning.
-I’ve written a book on Open-Source Learning that will be published by Rowman & Littlefield in the coming months.
+I’ve written ACADEMY OF ONE, a book on Open-Source Learning that I hope will raise awareness and start conversations.
 And I continue refining and sharing my own practice.
 In addition to speaking, consulting, and helping others apply Open-Source Learning, I still walk the walk in my service to students at one of California’s oldest high schools.